"To be bright in my bones"

 RESUME

-Suzanne Underwood Rhodes lives, writes, and teaches in the mountains of Fayetteville, Arkansas.
+Suzanne Underwood Rhodes is a teaching poet who lives, writes, and teaches in the mountains of Fayetteville, Arkansas.
 A native of New York, she began writing poetry at age six and won several prizes for her poems as a girl.
 Inspired by teachers and others who nurtured her writing, Suzanne takes a passionate interest in developing other poets through workshops, mentoring, and editing.

 Her poems explore personal history and family, the allure of the natural world, the psychological contradictions and complexities of human personality, historical figures, and Christian spirituality.
 Her poems are lyrical but always hold stories.